 While this technique is typically used for highly personalized outreach campaigns – or even account based marketing – the fact is that even for bigger lists, you can apply the same concept.

-For instance, you can ask your data vendor to provide additional information such as recent hiring, podcasts or posts that the lead has published, a favorite sports or team, etc. The ideas are endless – just think about different ways you can approach the cold lead.
+For instance, you can ask your data vendor to provide additional information such as recent hiring, podcasts or posts that the lead has published, favorite sports or team, etc. The ideas are endless – just think about different ways you can approach people and start a conversation with them.

 Subject Line And Sender Name